 Computer Vision in Healthcare

 Computer vision focuses on image and video understanding.
 It involves tasks such as object detection, image classification, and segmentation.
 Medical imaging can greatly benefit from recent advances in image classification and object detection.
-Research studies have demonstrated promising results in complex medical diagnostics tasks spanning dermatology, radiology, or pathology.
-Deep-learning systems could aid physicians by offering second opinions and flagging concerning areas in images.

 Convolutional Neural Networks (CNN) have achieved human-level performance in object classification tasks, in which a neural network learns to classify the object contained in an image.
-Those convolutional neural networks (CNN) have demonstrated strong performance in transfer learning, in which a CNN is initially trained on large datasets (e.g., ImageNet) that is unrelated to the task of interest and further fine-tuned on a much smaller dataset related to the task of interest (e.g., medical images).
+Those convolutional neural networks (CNN) have demonstrated strong performance in transfer learning, in which a CNN is initially trained on large datasets (e.g., ImageNet) that are unrelated to the task of interest and further fine-tuned on a much smaller dataset related to the task of interest (e.g., medical images).

 Privacy in Computer Vision